Amigurumi Tools and Materials: All You Need to Get Started

 I love anything yarn and my house is full of it!
 But you don’t have to go as crazy as I did. 🙂 An average size Amigurumi toy may require only 2-3 yarn balls.
 The most commonly used yarn for making crochet toys is either Sport/4 ply or Light Worsted/DK yarn.
 The Amigurumi pattern you will be following will specify what type of yarn and how much of it you need.
 So make sure you read it carefully.

-If you would like to learn more then have a read of my Best Yarn for Making Amigurumi tutorial.
+If you would like to learn more then have a read of my Best Yarn for Amigurumi crochet tutorial.

 Stitch Markers